mdsufz/MuDoGeR/Manual_MuDoGeR.md

 * The `/path/to/final_pure_reads_2.fastq` indicates the path to the file of the reverse clean reads.
 * The `/path/to/final_pure_reads_1.fasta` indicates the path to the file of the forward clean reads.
 * The `/path/to/assembled_reads/output/directory` indicates the path to the output directory where the assemblies will be saved.
-* The `-m` the amount of memory in gigabytes that the assembly process needs.
+* The `-m` indicates the amount of memory in gigabytes that the assembly process needs.
 * The `-t` indicates the number of threads to be used for this process.

 After the end of the **metaSPAdes** assembly process, inside the output directory the user can find the folder `Assembly_folder`.
 Inside this folder is the assembly file called `final_assembly.fasta` and the `assembly_report.html` file with the QUAST assembly report of the assembly module.